BeyondNFT/sandbox/README.md

 _Idea (but only idea, this is risky and would need to be handled with a lot of care): Create a system of Permissions, allowing **Creators** to request some permissions that the **Viewer** would have to accept or decline._

-## Interactive how?
+## Dynamic and Interactive how?

 ### "Hey I'm interactive"

-The idea is to have a property `interactive_nft` in the NFT's JSON that declares the NFT as an interactive NFT.
+The idea is to have a property `interactive_nft` in the NFT's JSON that declares the NFT as an Dynamic NFT.
 This propery references where to find the code, the dependencies, the default configuration (if any) etc...

 #### Version

-Under `interactive_nft.version` must be declared the version of the interactive NFT used.
+Under `interactive_nft.version` must be declared the version of the Dynamic NFT used.
 This in order to help Sandboxed in the futur to know how to render the NFT, if the "standard" comes to evolve.

 #### Code